Monochromatic Sums and Products over $\mathbb{Q}$: Preliminaries

 The size condition is a technical condition to make our proof finitary.
+It might be more intuitive a priori to define the size of a polynomial to be the maximum of the $s(c_i)$.
+For technical reasons that will become apparent later, it turns out that this definition is much cleaner.
+In any case, the definition of size $\max(c_0, \frac{c_i}{c_0})$ that we use and the naive size $\max(c_i)$ are readily seen to be equivalent up to a quadratic, i.e. they are at most quadratic functions of each other.

 In order to prevent division by $0$, we could work over $\mathbb{Q}^{+}$.
-In that setting, the same proof we present here would go through, with the only change being that we would consider only polynomial expressions with nonnegative coefficients.
-In general, partition regularity over $\mathbb{Q} \setminus \{0\}$ is equivalent to partition regularity over $\mathbb{Q}^{+}$.
-Simply double the number of colors, coloring each $-x$ a ``negative shade" of the color of $x$.
-In the exact same way, partition regularity over $\mathbb{Z}$ is equivalent to partition regularity over $\mathbb{N}$.
+In that setting, the same proof we present here would go through, with minor adjustments to avoid sign issues.
+In any case, partition regularity over $\mathbb{Q} \setminus \{0\}$ for any of the patterns we are concerned with here is readily seen to be equivalent to partition regularity over $\mathbb{Q}^{+}$.
+Indeed it is impossible for two numbers $x_1$ and $x_2$ and their product $x_1x_2$ to all be negative, so if all of the negative numbers are their own color, then we will not have a monochromatic pattern in this color.
+In the exact same way, partition regularity over $\mathbb{Z}$ for these patterns is equivalent to partition regularity over $\mathbb{N}$.
 For the sake of elegance and to be consistent with notations in the existing literature, we choose to present the proof over $\mathbb{Q}$, glossing over this minor technical detail and implicitly assuming variables are nonzero when necessary; there will always be more than enough freedom to pick them so that this is the case.

 One key ingredient in our proof is the \emph{polynomial van der Waerden theorem}, originally due to Bergelson and Leibman \cite{bl2} (see also Walters \cite{walters} for a combinatorial proof).

 \begin{theorem}[Polynomial van der Waerden] Given a finite coloring of $\mathbb{Z}^{\ell}$, and some integer valued polynomials $p_1, \cdots, p_k$ with $p_i(0)=0$, for any vectors $v_1, \cdots, v_k$ there exist $n \in \mathbb{Z}$ and $u \in \mathbb{Z}^{\ell}$ so that $u+p_i(n)v_i$ for $i \le k$ are all the same color. \end{theorem}